Typing Math in Microsoft Word

 O

-omega (lowercase): \omega (with a lowercase o) followed by spacebar, produces the output $\omega $.
+omega (lowercase): \omega (all lowercase) followed by spacebar.
+Produces the output $\omega $.

-Omega (uppercase): \Omega (with an uppercase O) followed by spacebar, produces the output $\Omega$.
+Omega (uppercase): \Omega (with uppercase O) followed by spacebar.
+Produces the output $\Omega$.

 P